nus-cs2103-AY2122S1/ip/docs/README.md

 # Duke User Guide

 ## Features
-1. Add todos, events, deadlines to your task list
+1. Add todos, events, deadlines to your task list.
-2. Mark finished tasks as completed
+2. Mark finished tasks as completed.
-3. Display all tasks that contain a specified keyword
+3. Display all tasks that contain a specified keyword.
 4. Delete tasks from the task list.
 5. Save a task list to offline storage.
+6. Displays a full list of commands when requesting for help.
+7.
 ## Usage

 ### `help` - Retrieve a list of commands from Duke